 The purpose of the creation of man and free will, is responsibility and duty – not autonomy i.e. to do what they wish] and hedonism i.e. to focus only on whatever pleases them.

 This purpose constitutes the establishment of the relationship between us and our creator.
-This constitutes what is “good” or “bad”, since a car is created with the purpose for transporting people.
-A car that breaks down a lot, or has no engine, is a “bad car”, because it cannot fulfil its purpose.
-Whereas a car that works just fine, is a “good car”.
+This constitutes what is “good” or “bad” since a car is created with the purpose of transporting people.
+A car that breaks down a lot, or has no engine, is a “bad car” because it cannot fulfil its purpose.
+Whereas a car that works just fine is a “good car”.
 Therefore “good” and “bad” can only be defined by either following or resisting our purpose, and nothing else.

 We, therefore, are God’s own creation and his property (of which he exercises the right of disposal – i.e. the right to do with as He pleases).